 How does a TENS unit work?

 A TENS unit works in two ways.
 By creating gate control, the stimulation provided by the TENS travels faster to the brain than the discomfort of the contractions.
 It acts almost as an interrupter to the pain.
 The sensations created by the TENS travel on faster nerve fibers than those contractions use, so the brain sort of has a choice of which to pay more attention to.
-More often than not, it will choose the thing that feels best and the less desirable feeling will be dulled.
-A TENS also increases natural endorphins, which are known as nature’s painkillers.
+More often than not, your body will choose the thing that feels best, and the less desirable feeling will be dulled.
+A TENS unit can also increase natural endorphins, which are known as nature’s painkillers.
 Utilizing the TENS in early labor can help increase the likelihood that it will be an effective means of coping with pain.
 Think of it as making small deposits in the bank to be able to draw from later when you REALLY need some assistance.

-What are some of the benefits of using a TENS in labor?
+What are some of the benefits of using a TENS unit in labor?

 - No harm to birther or baby